Close Menu

 Plot Summary

-The film begins with a thickly laid voiceover from Adam Glenn (Nicholas Galitzine) recounting his youth as a prince in the world of Eternia.
-At a young age, Adam is seen as the weakest amongst his peers during training with Man-At-Arms Duncan (Idris Elba), much to the disappointment of his mother Queen Marlena (Charlotte Riley) and father King Randor (James Purefoy).
+The film begins with a thickly laid voiceover from Adam Glenn (Nicholas Galitzine) recounting his youth as a prince in the world of Eternia, where fantastical creatures of all shapes and sizes roam.
+At a young age on the planet, Adam was seen as the weakest amongst his peers during training with Man-At-Arms to the king Duncan (Idris Elba), much to the shame of his mother Queen Marlena (Charlotte Riley) and especially his father King Randor (James Purefoy).

 Tone, Style & Comparisons